jpiccirillo/jpiccirillo.github.io/bulletproof.md

 const userServiceInstance = new UserService(userModel, companyModel, salaryModelMock);
 const user = await userServiceInstance.getMyUser('12346');
 ```
-The amount of dependencies a service can have is infinite, and refactor every instantiation of it when you add a new one is a boring and error-prone task.

-That’s why dependency injection frameworks were created.
+The amount of dependencies a service can have is infinite, but refactoring every instantiation of it when you add a new dependency is a boring and error-prone task.That’s why dependency injection frameworks were created.

-The idea is you declare your dependencies in the class, and when you need an instance of that class, you just call the ‘Service Locator’.
+The idea is you declare your dependencies in the class, then when you need an instance of that class, you just call the ‘Service Locator’.

-Let’s see an example using typedi an npm library that brings D.I to node.js
+Let’s see an example using `typedi`, an npm library that brings D.I to node.js.

 [You can read more on how to use typedi in the official documentation](https://www.github.com/typestack/typedi)